Answers to frequently asked questions are included below.

 For the runner’s safety, music devices are not encouraged.
 There is no risk of disqualification for simple use.
 If a runner puts themselves or other runners at risk through an unsafe act that event officials determine was caused directly or indirectly through the use of a prohibited item however, the runner may be disqualified.

 Water and electrolyte beverages will be available on-course provided by Nuun, the official electrolyte drink sponsor of the BMO Vancouver Marathon.

 Yes.
 Pace Bunnies provided by Running Room will be located in the appropriate corrals at the Start Line and will be consistently running 10 minutes and then walking 1 minute for “10’s and 1’s”.
 Each Pace Bunny will run even splits.
 In other words, every KM will be run in approximately the same amount of time.

 Marathon Pace Times: 3:30, 3:35, 3:40, 3:45, 3:50, 4:00, 4:15, 4:30, 4:45, 5:00

 Half Marathon Pace Times: 1:30, 1:45, 2:00, 2:15, 2:30

 More music, more cheering, and more spectators!
-For 2016, we’re adding more on-course entertainment to motivate, inspire, and entertain our runners.
-Watch for local musical groups, community cheer groups, dance groups, and thousands and thousands of spectators along the course on May 1, 2016.
+We’re adding more on-course entertainment to motivate, inspire, and entertain you.
+Watch for local musical groups, community cheer groups, dance groups, and thousands and thousands of spectators along the course.

+There will be different music groups across both the Marathon and the Half Marathon.
 Represent your neighbourhood!
-We expect over 90,000 spectators at this year’s race, so grab your sign, and come to one of our hotspots to cheer on that special runner in your life!
+90,000 spectators are expected at this year’s race, so grab your sign and come to one of our hotspots to cheer on that special runner in your life!